curityio/kafka-zero-trust/README.md

 The demo APIs should use similar middleware to validate JWTs on both HTTP and event based requests.\
 In both cases a claims principal should be created, and business logic should not care how the API was called.\
-Authorization should take place when messages are consumed, though it is not expected to fail.
+Authorization should take place when messages are consumed, though it is not expected to fail for event messages.

 ## Timing